 Another interesting factoid from a different survey of those using a mobile device to access the web indicates that: 72% of respondents said it is important to them that websites are mobile friendly.
 Additionally, 67% said that a mobile-friendly site makes them more likely to buy a product or use a service.

-For all the reasons stated above, it’s clear that mobile friendly sites are a must in 2014.
-More purchases are done on mobile devices than ever, and this is never more important than throughout the holidays when consumers are reaching for the pocketbooks (well in this case, their phones) for gifts.
+For all the reasons stated above, it’s clear that mobile friendly sites are a must.
+More purchases are done on mobile devices than ever, and this is never more important than throughout the holidays when consumers are reaching for the pocketbooks (in this case, their phones) for gifts.

 What’s a Mobile Website?